Natural Beekeeping Overview

 You can find instructions on how to make your own seed balls on the internet or buy a kit to make them from www.seedball.co.uk

 We have a little honey to taste.
-We collected a little honey last spring when the bees had some to spare, giving you a chance to taste real honey from bees never fed on sugar – which you can't get anywhere else!
+We sometimes collect a little honey in spring when the bees have some to spare, giving you a chance to taste real honey from bees never fed on sugar – which you can't get anywhere else!